pulumi/docs/reference/javascript.md

 ### 4. Build

-Before running `pulumi preview` or `pulumi update`, you should run `tsc` or `yarn build`.
+Before running `pulumi update`, you should run `tsc` or `yarn build`.
 If you use Visual Studio Code, you can also do a continuous background build.

 Tools like VS Code will give you completion lists, live error reporting and inline documentation help.